chashimo/AI-Scientist/templates/llm-propaganda/README.md

 This template demonstrates how LLM-based systems can assist in:

-- Generating plausible propaganda narratives that might be used in Chinese information warfare against Japan
+- Generating plausible propaganda narratives that might be used in information warfare against Japan
 - Automatically generating search queries (Chinese and English) from those narratives
 - Collecting candidate YouTube videos via the YouTube Data API
 - Scoring videos using an LLM to assess their relevance as anti-Japan propaganda, with multi-level scoring
-- Translating and reporting detected propaganda content
+- Reporting detected propaganda content

-The system supports iterative experimentation, including improvements to prompts, scoring, search strategies, and multilingual detection.

 ---

 ## File Structure

 - `experiment.py`: Main experiment script that generates narratives, produces search queries, collects YouTube data, and classifies videos using an LLM (with safe API handling).
-- `plot.py`: Visualization script for plotting evaluation metrics such as hit rate and number of detected propaganda videos.
 - `prompt.json`: System and task description for LLM-based idea generation and experimentation guidance.
 - `seed_ideas.json`: A list of initial experimental ideas for improving the detection pipeline.
 - `latex/`: LaTeX template for generating papers in ICLR format.